 Personal lines of credit

-Generally offered by community banks and credit unions, credit-builder loans are aimed at those who do not have a strong credit score or who have little to no credit history.
+Generally offered by community banks and credit unions, credit-builder loans are aimed at those who do not have a strong credit score or little to no credit history.

-With credit-builder loans, you request a specific sum of money from a lender and make monthly payments toward the amount being borrowed.
+With credit-builder loans, you request a specific sum of money from a lender and make monthly payments toward the borrowed amount.

 However, in the case of a credit-builder loan, you do not get the cash upfront.
 Instead, the lender deposits the loan amount into a secure savings account controlled by the lender.
 The consumer makes fixed monthly payments toward the loan for a specified amount of time, and once the total loan balance is paid in full, the lender releases the funds.